 Why it matters to AI

-Without specific guidance, AI tends toward uniform paragraph structures that don't reflect our natural variation.
-If our style involves dramatic one-sentence paragraphs for emphasis, or long flowing paragraphs that build atmosphere, or heavy em-dash usage to inject asides, we need to specify this explicitly.
+Without clear guidance, AI makes uniform paragraphs that don't reflect our natural variety.
+If we use one-sentence paragraphs for punch, or long flowing ones to build mood, or heavy em-dash use for asides, we must state this clearly.

 4. Rhetorical Moves

-Every writer develops habitual ways of entering and exiting ideas, making arguments, and transitioning between thoughts.
+Every writer builds habitual ways of entering and leaving ideas.
+We all have patterns for making arguments and linking thoughts.

 What to measure: